MyCryptoHQ/knowledge-base-content/general-knowledge/why-is-gas.md

 The network is increasingly busy and the transaction fee determines who's transaction is mined first.

 There is stuff to do on the Ethereum network!
-It's not just ICO's or staring at your assets anymore - you can [do defi](?ask jordan?) and [farm](?ask jordan ofr who we want to shout out?) and all sorts of stuff.
+It's not just ICO's or staring at your assets anymore - you can do defi and farm.
 Some of this stuff can be very profitable for traders or arbitragers who are racing with other traders or arbitragers for these profits.
-For example, if arbitrager 1 can make $10,000 by liquidating an undercollateralized position, they will gladly spend $1000 or $2000 or $5000 to send that transaction faster than arbitrager 2.
-You are competing with this activity whenever you send a transaction.
+For example, if arbitrager 1 can make $10,000 by liquidating an undercollateralized position, they will gladly spend $1000 or $2000 or $5000 to send that transaction faster than arbitrager.
+You are also competing with this activity whenever you send a transaction.

 ## So what does this mean?